pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 ``Explanation``: When mounting an Amazon EFS file system from EC2 instances, the security group associated with the mount target should allow inbound NFS (Network File System) connections from the security group used by the EC2 instances.
 By default, the security group associated with the mount target allows inbound connections from the default security group of the VPC.
 If the EC2 instances are using a different security group, it needs to be added to the mount target's security group's inbound rules to allow NFS connections.

 👀 - Only support `allow` rules.
 You have to allow incoming traffic from your customers to your instances

+### The following provides an overview of the steps to enable your VPC and subnets to use IPv6:

+- `Step 1`:
+Associate an IPv6 CIDR Block with Your VPC and Subnets – Associate an Amazon-provided IPv6 CIDR block with your VPC and with your subnets.

+- `Step 2`:
+Update Your Route Tables – Update your route tables to route your IPv6 traffic.
+For a public subnet, create a route that routes all IPv6 traffic from the subnet to the Internet gateway.
+For a private subnet, create a route that routes all Internet-bound IPv6 traffic from the subnet to an egress-only Internet gateway.

+- `Step 3`:
+Update Your Security Group Rules – Update your security group rules to include rules for IPv6 addresses.
+This enables IPv6 traffic to flow to and from your instances.
+If you’ve created custom network ACL rules to control the flow of traffic to and from your subnet, you must include rules for IPv6 traffic.

+- `Step 4`:
+Change Your Instance Type – If your instance type does not support IPv6, change the instance type.
+If your instance type does not support IPv6, you must resize the instance to a supported instance type.
+In the example, the instance is an m3.large instance type, which does not support IPv6.
+You must resize the instance to a supported instance type, for example, m4.large.

+- `Step 5`:
+Assign IPv6 Addresses to Your Instances – Assign IPv6 addresses to your instances from the IPv6 address range of your subnet.

+- `Step 6`: (Optional)
+Configure IPv6 on Your Instances – If your instance was launched from an AMI that is not configured to use DHCPv6, you must manually configure your instance to recognize an IPv6 address assigned to the instance.

+### VPC Section Summary
+- `CIDR` – IP Range
+- `VPC` – Virtual Private Cloud => we define a list of IPv4 & IPv6 CIDR
+- `Subnets` – tied to an AZ, we define a CIDR
+- `Internet Gateway` – at the VPC level, provide IPv4 & IPv6 Internet Access
+- `Route Tables` – must be edited to add routes from subnets to the IGW, VPC Peering Connections, VPC Endpoints, ...
+- `Bastion Host` – public EC2 instance to SSH into, that has SSH connectivity to EC2 instances in private subnets
+- `NAT Instances` – gives Internet access to EC2 instances in private subnets.
+Old, must be setup in a public subnet, disable Source / Destination check flag
+- `NAT Gateway` – managed by AWS, provides scalable Internet access to private EC2 instances, IPv4 only
+- `Private DNS` + Route 53 – enable DNS Resolution + DNS Hostnames (VPC)
+-` NACL` – stateless, subnet rules for inbound and outbound, don’t forget Ephemeral Ports
+- `Security Groups` – stateful, operate at the EC2 instance level
+- `Reachability Analyzer` – perform network connectivity testing between AWS resources
+- `VPC Peering` – connect two VPCs with non overlapping CIDR, non-transitive
+- `VPC Endpoints` – provide private access to AWS Services (S3, DynamoDB, CloudFormation, SSM) within a VPC
+- `VPC Flow Logs` – can be setup at the VPC / Subnet / ENI Level, for ACCEPT and REJECT traffic, helps identifying attacks, analyze using Athena or CloudWatch Logs Insights
+- `Site-to-Site VPN` – setup a Customer Gateway on DC, a Virtual Private Gateway on VPC, and site-to-site VPN over public Internet
+- `AWS VPN CloudHub` – hub-and-spoke VPN model to connect your sites
+- `Direct Connect` – setup a Virtual Private Gateway on VPC, and establish a direct private connection to an AWS Direct Connect Location
+- `Direct Connect Gateway` – setup a Direct Connect to many VPCs in different AWS regions
+- `AWS PrivateLink / VPC Endpoint Services`:
+  - Connect services privately from your service VPC to customers VPC
+  - Doesn’t need VPC Peering, public Internet, NAT Gateway, Route Tables
+  - Must be used with Network Load Balancer & ENI
+- `ClassicLink` – connect EC2-Classic EC2 instances privately to your VPC
+- `Transit Gateway` – transitive peering connections for VPC, VPN & DX
+- `Traffic Mirroring` – copy network traffic from ENIs for further analysis
+- `Egress-only Internet Gateway` – like a NAT Gateway, but for IPv6

+### Networking Costs in AWS per GB
+- Use Private IP instead of Public IP for good savings and better network  performance
+- Use same AZ for maximum savings (at the cost of high availability) - Exam 👀

+### S3 Data Transfer Pricing – Analysis for USA
+- `S3 ingress`: free
+- `S3 to Internet`: $0.09 per GB
+- `S3 Transfer Acceleration`:
+  - Faster transfer times (50 to 500% better)
+  - Additional cost on top of Data Transfer Pricing: +$0.04 to $0.08 per GB
+- `S3 to CloudFront`: $0.00 per GB
+- `CloudFront to Internet`: $0.085 per GB (slightly cheaper than S3)
+  - Caching capability (lower latency)
+  - Reduce costs associated with S3 Requests Pricing (7x cheaper with CloudFront)
+- `S3 Cross Region Replication`: $0.02 per GB

+### AWS Network Firewall
+- Protect your entire Amazon VPC
+- From Layer 3 to Layer 7 protection
+- Any direction, you can inspect
+  - VPC to VPC traffic
+  - Outbound to internet
+  - Inbound from internet
+  - To / from Direct Connect & Site-to-Site VPN
+- Internally, the AWS Network Firewall uses the AWS Gateway Load Balancer
+- Rules can be centrally managed cross-account by AWS Firewall Manager to apply to many VPCs

+### Network Firewall – Fine Grained Controls
+- Supports 1000s of rules
+- IP & port - example: 10,000s of IPs filtering
+- Protocol – example: block the SMB protocol for outbound communications
+- Stateful domain list rule groups: only allow outbound traffic to *.mycorp.com or third-party software repo
+- General pattern matching using regex
+- `Traffic filtering: Allow, drop, or alert for the traffic that matches the rules`
+- `Active flow inspection` to protect against network threats with intrusion-prevention capabilities (like Gateway Load Balancer, but all managed by AWS)

+- Send logs of rule matches to Amazon S3, CloudWatch Logs, Kinesis Data Firehose

+---

 ## CloudFormation